randyrossi/bmc64/BUILDING.md

         export ARM_HOME=/path/to/extracted/toolchain/directory

+        e.g. "export ARM_HOME=~/software/gcc-arm-none-eabi-9-2019-q4-major"

-3. Set the PATH environment variable to point to the Arm toolchain's *bin* directory:
+2. Set the PATH environment variable to point to the Arm toolchain's *bin* directory:

         export PATH=$PATH:$ARM_HOME/bin

-4. Set the ARM_VERSION environment variable to the version number you noted previously:
+3. Set the ARM_VERSION environment variable to the version number you noted previously:

         export ARM_VERSION=9.2.1

-5. UPDATE - another PREFIX needs to be set:
+4. UPDATE - another PREFIX needs to be set:

         export PREFIX=arm-none-eabi-

-6. UPDATE - to fix the bug with LEX/FLEX stopping the compile please edit third_party/vice-3.3/configure.proto
+5. UPDATE - to fix the bug with LEX/FLEX stopping the compile please edit third_party/vice-3.3/configure.proto

         Comment out this (using dnl):